Female Genital Mutilation (FGM)

 What the Police Must Prove

-To convict you of Female Genital Mutilation the prosecution must prove each of the following matters beyond reasonable doubt:
+To convict a person of female genital mutilation the prosecution must prove each of the following matters beyond a reasonable doubt:

 - That you did an act or that you aided, abetted, counselled or procured someone else to do an act;